 You won’t forget it.

-Settle in after landing at El Dorado International Airport.
+after landing at El Dorado International Airport.
 Unpack in the hotel room or hostel space.
 Put on fresh clothes.
 Call an Uber.

 (For the record, no matter what anyone tells you about Ubers, in my experience they put taxis to shame.
 They are cleaner, with more courteous drivers and better sound systems for hearing Bee-Gees and GM and Lauper.
 In Bogotá, you will almost never pay more than $10 in pesos for a ride anywhere in the city.
 They’re safer than taxis too.
 Google Paseo Millonario before you take a street taxi here.
 You’ll see why.)